islombeknv/payme-drf/README.md

     """
     PaymeMerchantAPIView handles API requests for Payme merchant operations by using the MerchantValidationClass to validate transactions.

-    Attributes:
-        validation_class (type): The validation class used for processing merchant transactions.
     """

     validation_class = MerchantValidationClass

 ```

 ### urls.py